How to track business expenses: a complete guide for 2026

 How long should I keep business expense records?

 The IRS recommends keeping most expense records for at least three years from the date you file your tax return.
-However, you should keep all records of employment taxes for at least four years.
+You should keep all records of employment taxes for at least four years.
 Also keep records for seven years if you claim a loss from bad debt or worthless securities.

 What's the difference between expense tracking and bookkeeping?